akka/akka/akka-docs/src/main/paradox/project/rolling-update.md

 has been prepared to accept those shorter forms but still emits the old long manifests.

 * 2.6.2 - shorter manifests accepted
-* 2.6.3 - shorter manifests emitted (not released yet)
+* 2.6.5 - shorter manifests emitted

-This means that a rolling upgrade will have to go through 2.6.2 and 2.6.3 when upgrading to 2.6.3 or higher or else cluster nodes will not be able to communicate during the rolling upgrade.
+This means that a rolling update will have to go through at least one of 2.6.2, 2.6.3 or 2.6.4 when upgrading to 2.6.5 or higher or else cluster nodes will not be able to communicate during the rolling update.